-The item was placed on the November agenda to introduce the draft agreement, solicit input and make the group aware of the direction CARF is moving in adopting written policy to protect the agency and its member Fairs.
-During that meeting, Mr. Bartosik moved that the California State Fair, San Joaquin Fair and Big Fresno Fair join together in asking legal counsel (Jerry Blair) to review the document to ensure it represents the best interest of the DAAs.
+Included in the meeting packet is the current version of the draft agreement titled, Security Agreement and Assignment of Pari-Mutuel Commissions between CARF and Fair Associations.
+The agreement was first presented during the November CARF meetings in order to introduce the concept, solicit input and make the group aware of the direction CARF is moving in adopting written policy to protect the agency and its member Fairs.
+During the November Live Racing Committee meeting, Mr. Bartosik moved that the California State Fair, San Joaquin Fair and Big Fresno Fair join together in asking legal counsel (Jerry Blair) to review the document to ensure it represents the best interest of the DAAs.
 Mr. Sawyer seconded the motion and it passed with six "yes" votes and one "abstain" vote.
+Since the November meeting, Jerry Blair has reviewed the agreement and has been in contact with Ann Grottveit (CARF legal counsel) and revisions to the document are ongoing.